ssmirr/JenkinsExecutor/README.md

     ansible all -s -m apt -i inventory -a 'pkg=nginx state=absent update_cache=true'

-Actually, nginx is a metapackage, show you also need to run this:
+Actually, nginx is a metapackage, so you also need to run this:

     ansible all -s -m shell -i inventory -a 'sudo apt-get -y autoremove'